 Explore the beautiful and peaceful Westfjords region of Iceland.
 Perhaps take a hike to a remote waterfall or a Zodiac cruise alongside stunning scenery.
 Enter Ísafjarðardjúp and land at Vigur Island to visit the Eider Farm and view the down cleaning process.

 Located in the Westfjords, Ísafjördur is surrounded by water on three sides, sculpted by glaciers.
 Explore by Zodiac and hike ashore to view the local landscape and photograph flowering plants.

 Siglufjördur was the center of Iceland’s once-thriving herring industry.
 Stop by the Herring Museum for a re-enactment and a tasting.
 Continue to picturesque Akureyri, backed by snow-capped mountains.
 Explore the old town, with its beautifully maintained period houses, or visit the botanical garden.

 Begin the day by visiting an unforgettable sight: Godafoss, the waterfall of the gods.
 Next, drive to Mývatn, the most geologically active area in Iceland.
 This is world-class field geology!
 See the bizarre mud pools at Hverarönd—so hot they actually bubble.
 At the Krafla geothermal area see the explosion crater at Viti.
 After lunch ashore, meet the ship in Húsavík, and watch for whales as you sail north to the land of the midnight sun.
 Take Zodiacs ashore to the tiny island of Grimsey, which lies exactly on the Arctic Circle.
 Here you celebrate being officially in the Arctic, in the company of nesting arctic terns, fulmars, and puffins in burrows—bathing, courting, and fishing.

 With plenty of rarely-visited coastline, this day is left open to explore Iceland's rugged east coast.
 Perhaps join your naturalists for a hike along a stretch of the Langanes Peninsula or you may have a Zodiac cruise to view the beautiful stacks near Raudanes.
 It's a flexible day to be able to choose the best option for the day.

-Dock in Djúpivogur and drive down the coast to explore the vast Vatnajökull icecap.
-Via small boat, get up-close and personal with the deep blue icebergs of the large ice lagoon of Jökulsárlón.
-Perhaps go by 4x4 vehicle to visit some of the secluded valley and remote waterfalls in the countryside around Djúpivogur or visit a local farm to meet the families living in rural Iceland.
+Dock in Djúpivogur and drive down the coast to explore the vast Vatnajökull icecap and the deep blue icebergs of the large ice lagoon of Jökulsárlón.
+Alternatively, go by 4x4 vehicle to visit some of the secluded valleys and remote waterfalls in the countryside around Djúpivogur or visit a local farm to meet the families living in rural Iceland.